gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-02-14-ML-project-repository.md

 Neat.

-Now open this folder with [VSCode](https://code.visualstudio.com/), which is recommended over PyCharm.
+Now open this folder with [VSCode](https://code.visualstudio.com/), which is recommended.

 You may also want to install the following VSCode extensions: